Skip to main content

 Every so often, an error will occur with the wireless communication between your OpenBCI Dongle and board.
 If you've followed all of the steps above, and the data that you are seeing in the GUI interface is still illegible, try the following:

-1. Power down your Cyton board and unplug your USB Dongle.
+1. Power down your board and unplug your USB Dongle.

-2. Then, plug back in your USB Dongle and power up your Cyton board in that order.
+2. Plug back in your USB Dongle and power up your board in that order.

 Check Cyton - GUI connection